magomimmo/modern-cljs/doc/tutorial-17.md

 # Tutorial 17 - Enlive by REPling

-In the [previous tutorial][1] we reached an important milestone on our path towards the elimination of as much as possibile code duplication.
-Indeed, we were able to share the same form validation and corresponding unit testing codebase between the client and server.
-Anytime in the future we should need to update the validation rules and the corresponding unit testing, we'll do it in one shared place only, which is a big plus in terms of maintenance time and costs.
+In the [previous tutorial][1] we reached an important milestone on our path of reducing code duplication.
+We were able to share the same form validation and corresponding unit testing codebase between the client and server.
+Anytime in the future that we need to update the validation rules and the corresponding unit testing, we'll be able to do it in one shared location, which is a big plus in terms of maintenance time and costs.

 ## Introduction

-In this tutorial we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when the she/he types in invalid values in the form.
+In this tutorial we're going to integrate the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding error messages when the she/he enters invalid values in the form.

 We have two options.
 We can be religious about the progressive enhancement strategy and then start injecting the validators into the server-side code.
 Or we can be more agnostic and start injecting the validators into the client-side code.
-Although this series of tutorials is mainly dedicated to CLJS, we're going to start from the CLJ code first, and forget for a while about CLJS code.
+Although this series of tutorials is mainly dedicated to CLJS, we're going to start from the CLJ code first, and forget about the CLJS code for a while.

-> NOTE 1: I suggest you to keep track of your work by issuing the
+> NOTE 1: I suggest you keep track of your work by issuing the
 > following commands at the terminal:
 >
 > ```bash